Jean-Claude Coullon: Biography

-Designated to take command of the 13th Demi-Brigade of the Foreign Legion 13e DBLE, he joined the territory of Afars and Issas on August 4, 1976.
+Designated to take command of the 13th Demi-Brigade of the Foreign Legion 13e DBLE, he joined the territory of Afars and Issas on 4 August 1976.
 On the 16, he received the regimental colors of the 13e.
-He was promoted to the rank of colonel on December 1, 1976.
+He was promoted to the rank of colonel on 1 December 1976.
 During his commandment time, the TFAI sees the passage to the independence and became the Republic of Djibouti in June 1977.
-Repatriated on August 20, 1978, at end of tour and a leave affectation of end of deployment to the 53e GDSOM, he joined in November the Superior School of the French Army (Ecoles Supérieures de l'Armée de Terre) and the Superior War School (Ecole Supérieur de guerre) at Paris in quality of a group professor.
-On September 1, 1979, he pursued, in quality as an auditor, the 29th session of the Centre of High Military Studies (Centre des Hautes Etudes Militaires) and remained at the corps of CHEMM as a cadre.
-During that period, he participated to several study voyages: South America from March 13 to 27 1980, in Turkey and in Yugoslavia from June 11 to 22 1980.
-Recalled to the cabinet of the minister of defense (Cabinet du Ministre de la Défense), on June 9, 1981, as assistant chief to the chief of the military cabinet, he was designated in title for being a government missions chargé (chargé de mission de government) to participate from July to August 1982, to the mise en place of the 2nd Foreign Parachute Regiment 2e REP through Operation Épaulard spearheaded by Lieutenant-colonel Bernard Janvier, at Beirut, Lebanon.
+Repatriated on 20 August 1978, at end of tour and a leave affectation of end of deployment to the 53e GDSOM, he joined in November the Superior School of the French Army (Ecoles Supérieures de l'Armée de Terre) and the Superior War School (Ecole Supérieur de guerre) at Paris in quality of a group professor.
+On 1 September 1979, he pursued, in quality as an auditor, the 29th session of the Centre of High Military Studies (Centre des Hautes Etudes Militaires) and remained at the corps of CHEMM as a cadre.
+During that period, he participated to several study voyages: South America from 13 to 27 March 1980, in Turkey and in Yugoslavia from 11 to 22 June 1980.
+Recalled to the cabinet of the minister of defense (Cabinet du Ministre de la Défense), on 9 June 1981, as assistant chief to the chief of the military cabinet, he was designated in title for being a government missions chargé (chargé de mission de government) to participate from July to August 1982, to the mise en place of the 2nd Foreign Parachute Regiment 2e REP through Operation Épaulard spearheaded by Lieutenant-colonel Bernard Janvier, at Beirut, Lebanon.
 Mission led in particular by the 2nd Foreign Parachute Regiment 2e REP. He was cited at the orders of the armed forces for his action preponderant in the preparation of the deployment of the Multinational Force in Lebanon FMSB.

-He was nominated to the 1st section of officer generals, on September 1, 1982.
+He was nominated to the 1st section of officer generals, on 1 September 1982.

-He rejoined the Foreign Legion Groupment and the 31st Brigade, on October 10, to assume command.
+He rejoined the Foreign Legion Groupment and the 31st Brigade, on 10 October, to assume command.

 Designated to command the French contingent of the Multinational Security Force in Beirut, he toured in Lebanon from May to September 1983 and was awarded an ultimate citation at the orders of the armed forces.

 Following, he reassumed command of his commandment post at the Foreign Legion Groupment GLE, relieved in the meantime during his mission by Colonel Forcin.

-On July 1, 1984, the GLE became the Commandement de la Légion Étrangère and Général Coullon oversaw the extended prerogatives in exercising the ensemble of applicable attributions of the French Foreign Legion in principal at the title of personnel administration.
+On 1 July 1984, the GLE became the Commandement de la Légion Étrangère and Général Coullon oversaw the extended prerogatives in exercising the ensemble of applicable attributions of the French Foreign Legion in principle at the title of personnel administration.
 In addition, Général Jean-Claude Coullon, presided over the patronization and enacting of the 6th Foreign Engineer Regiment 6e REG, which became the 1st Foreign Engineer Regiment 1e REG fifteen years later, on July 1.